marcomuraro4/OBLIVION-BlackHole/README.md

 ## How to install

-The visual part is realized inside Unreal Engine 5, the auditory part in SuperCollider and the web app runs on Node.js.
+The visual part is realized inside Unreal Engine 5, the auditory part in SuperCollider and the web interface is a vue application running on Node.js.
 Here are the instructions on how to set up all the three components:

 - Unreal Engine: the simulation can be run directly by launching the appropriate executable for your system.
 Otherwise, you can package the project on your system. (details here)